0xForelsket/barcode_verification/windows_BV/README.md

 ## 🔐 Security Notes

 1. **Change the default PIN** - Edit `SUPERVISOR_PIN` in config
+2. **Rate Limiting** - PIN entry is locked for 15 minutes after 5 failed attempts.
-2. **Network access** - The app listens on all interfaces by default.
+3. **Network access** - The app listens on all interfaces by default.
 Use firewall rules if needed.
-3. **No authentication for viewing** - Monitor and history pages are publicly accessible on your network
+4. **No authentication for viewing** - Monitor and history pages are publicly accessible on your network

 For production, consider adding:
 - HTTPS with a reverse proxy (nginx)